mochi-c/POJOEditor/README.md

 <h1 align="center">POJO EDITOR</h1>

-The POJO editor can automatically generate JosnSchema according to the class information of the POJO, that enables developer easily edite the POJO with the visual editing tool based on the JsonSchema.
+The POJO editor can automatically generate json schema according to the class information of the POJO, that enables developer easily edit the POJO with the visual editing tool based on the JsonSchema.

 ## Example